Why You Should Always Wear a Helmet

-Everyone is always told to wear a helmet when they ride a bike and warned of the dangers that they could face if they don’t.
+Everyone is always told to wear a bike helmet when they ride a bike and warned of the dangers that they could face if they don’t.
 However, how many of us actually listen to that key piece of advice and actually wear a helmet?

 So we're not just going to tell you.
 In the post below, you’re going to find out why helmets are the most important part of cycling and why you should always wear them!

 Wearing a cycle helmet has endless advantages including the obvious - to protect people from cycling injuries.
 Wearing a helmet will only better protect you and help you to stay safe and avoid serious injury whilst riding your bike.

 If you fall off your bike, especially at a great speed, there’s a big chance you’re going to hit your head on the ground.
 One wrong move and you could hit your head onto something hard.
 Not wearing a bike helmet massively increases the risk of a head or neck injury.